Skip to main content

 1. Create multiple product tours

 First, create multiple product tours.
-Try Usetiful Plus free to get started!
+Try Usetiful free to get started!

 2. Target product tours to a single location